EpiDiff: Enhancing Multi-View Synthesis via Localized Epipolar-Constrained Diffusion: Experiments

 \cparagraph{Dataset} Our model is trained on the LVIS subset of the Objaverse~\cite{objaverse}, comprising over 40,000 3D models.
 For each object, we setup a camera layout to uniformly sample 96 views with a size of 256$\times$256.
 The layout comprises six concentric circles, each as a layer, with elevation angles set at $\{-10^{\circ}, 0^{\circ}, 10^{\circ}, 20^{\circ}, 30^{\circ}, 40^{\circ}\}$.
 Each circle contains 16 cameras spaced evenly from $0^{\circ}$ to $360^{\circ}$ in azimuth angle.
 During training, 16 views from each model are randomly sampled.

-We evaluate EpiDiff using the Google Scanned Object dataset~\cite{gso}, which consists of over one thousand scanned models, distinct from the training distribution.
+We evaluate EpiDiff using the Google Scanned Object dataset~\cite{gso}, which consists of over one thousand scanned models.
 To assess multiview synthesis, we employ two rendering settings.
 Firstly, aligning with SyncDreamer's training setting~\cite{syncdreamer}, we fix elevation at $30^{\circ}$ and sample 16 cameras with azimuths evenly spread from $0^{\circ}$ to $360^{\circ}$.
 Secondly, we render 16 views with azimuths also uniformly distributed in $[0^{\circ}, 360^{\circ}]$, but with varying elevations from $-10^{\circ}$ to $40^{\circ}$.
 This tests the model's ability to generate multiview images across a wider range of viewpoints.

 \cparagraph{Implementation details} We use Zero123~\cite{zero123} as our backbone.
 EpiDiff is trained for 30,000 steps (around 2 days) using 8 80G A800 GPUs, with a learning rate of 1e-5 and a total batch size of 512.
 In each iteration, we generate 16 multiview images, i.e., $N=16$.
 Within the ECA Block, the number of sampled rays is aligned with the resolution of feature maps and the number of sampled points per ray $S$ is set to 16.
-For the Near-Views Cross Attention module, the number of nearby views $K$, is set to 4.
+For the Near-Views Cross Attention module, the number of nearby views $F$, is set to 4.
 For reconstruction, the foreground masks of the generated images are initially predicted using CarveKit.
 Then, we use the instant-NGP based SDF reconstruction method~\cite{instant-nsr-pl} to reconstruct the shape.
 Each object undergoes training for 3k steps, which costs about 2 minutes.

 \cparagraph{Baselines} We adopt Zero123~\cite{zero123}, One-2-3-45~\cite{one2345}, Point-E~\cite{point-e}, Shap-E~\cite{shap-e}, SyncDreamer~\cite{syncdreamer} as baseline methods.
 We adopt the official implementation of Zero123 XL\cite{zero123}.
 One-2-3-45~\cite{one2345} uses Zero123 to synthesize multiview images and regresses SDFs from them.
 Point-E~\cite{point-e} and Shap-E~\cite{shap-e} are 3D generative models trained on a large internal OpenAI 3D dataset.
 We adopt the best released version of Point-E, \textit{base1B}, which is a 1 billion parameter image to point cloud diffusion model.
 We use it to generate point clouds, then convert the generated point clouds to SDFs using the official models.
 For Shap-E~\cite{shap-e}, We use its STF rendering mode to predict SDF values and texture colors, enabling direct generation of colored vertex meshes.
 SyncDreamer~\cite{syncdreamer} builds a multiview shared 3D feature volume based on Zero123, aiming to generate multiview consistent images from a single input image.
 We utilize the official source code in our elevaluation.